USS Kidd (DD-661): Preservation

-Kidd was towed from Philadelphia and arrived in Baton Rouge on 23 May 1982, where she was transferred to the Louisiana Naval War Memorial Commission.
-She is now on public view as a museum vessel and hosts youth group overnight encampments.
+Kidd was towed from Philadelphia and arrived at Baton Rouge on 23 May 1982, where she was transferred to the Louisiana Naval War Memorial Commission.
+She then went on public view as a museum vessel and hosts youth group overnight encampments.
 Kidd was never modernized and is the only Fletcher-class museum ship to retain its World War II appearance; she was restored to her August 1945 configuration and armament, culminating on 3 July 1997 when her torpedo tubes were reloaded.
 Kidd's special mooring in the Mississippi River is designed to cope with the annual change in river depth, which can be up to forty feet.
 Half the year, she floats as the river rises; the other half, she sits on keel blocks, and her entire hull can be visible as the water is so low.

+The long periods Kidd rests above the water on keel blocks is problematic for her hull, as she is affected by nearby river traffic in the Port of Greater Baton Rouge.
+On 25 April 2024, Kidd began her journey to a shipyard in Houma, Louisiana, for her first major preservation project since her arrival at Baton Rouge.
+The work will be undertaken by maritime construction firm Thoma-Sea, and include measures to preserve her hull and superstructure.
+Before Kidd reaches the Thoma-Sea dry dock, she will stop at a private dock to be inspected by the United States Coast Guard for sea worthiness before being towed into open water to continue her journey to the Houma shipyard.
+Restoration of the keel blocks is also planned, to better cope with the changes in river depth.

 Awards

 In 1986 Kidd was designated a National Historic Landmark, as the best-preserved World War II destroyer of her class.